The 5 Best Dog DNA Tests Australia: Tested & Reviewed 2023

 In fact, all of the DNA test providers have a disclaimer stating that testing is for informational purpose only.
 However, going with one of the big names (Orivet, Embark, or Wisdom Panel) will give you more precise results.
-More popular companies have bigger databases, and this gives them an advantage when it comes to the accuracy of results.
+Our experts point out that more popular companies have bigger databases, and this gives them an advantage when it comes to the accuracy of results.

 Speed is another thing to consider before getting a DNA testing kit for dogs.
 You might not be aware of this, but in most cases the testing will require a couple of weeks from the moment your sample reaches the lab.
 So, before settling on a testing kit, make sure to check this information.

-The results of a dog DNA test should never be taken as the absolute truth.
+Our panel of experts all express that the results of a dog DNA test should never be taken as the absolute truth.
 While these days they are usually pretty accurate in detecting the breed of a dog, interpreting those results (especially relating to health conditions) is a complicated task, even for geneticists.
 Consider this comment published in Nature by 3 concerned veterinarians:

 PRO TIP: The science is lagging.
 Most of these tests are based on small, underpowered studies.
 Neither their accuracy nor their ability to predict health outcomes has been validated.
 Most vets don’t know enough about the limitations of the studies, or about genetics in general, to be able to advise worried owners. - Moses, Neimi & Karlsson

 And they are definitely right.
 However, this doesn’t mean you shouldn’t do the test: by testing your dog’s DNA, you also contribute to genetic databases which helps further research in the area.
 The hope is that, over the years, preventive healthcare for dogs will be greatly improved by this process.
 Just don’t take the results of the test for granted.
 If you find out something worrisome, always consult with a vet before making any conclusions.

 My Final Thoughts